Refrigerator Power Consumption Calculator

 1. Use An Inverter Refrigerator

-Inverter Refrigerators can save up to 40% of your power bill.
-Inverter refrigerators use a variable-speed compressor that can adjust the speed based on the cooling load.
 In traditional refrigerators, the compressor turns itself off when the desired temperature is reached and starts again when the temperature goes up.
-This frequent on and off of compressors consumes a lot of power.
+This frequent on-and-off of compressors consumes a lot of power.

-In the case of inverter refrigerators, the compressor never turns itself off even after the desired temperature is reached.
-Instead, it adjusts the speed based on the load.
 In other words, traditional compressors run either at full load or no load, but inverter compressors always run at optimum load.

 2. Don’t Open Refrigerant Doors Frequently

 When you open the refrigerator door, hot air goes inside the refrigerator.
-The refrigerator has to work extra to cool that extra hot air.
+The refrigerator has to work extra hard to cool that extra hot air.
 Extra work means more power consumption.

 3. Change Refrigerant As Per Manufacturer’s Schedule

-Refrigerant is the gas ( or liquid) that takes the heat from the refrigerator compartment.
-You need to change the refrigerant almost every year or as per the manufacturer’s schedule.
+Refrigerant is the gas ( or liquid) that removes heat from the refrigerator compartment.
+It should be changed almost every year or according to the manufacturer’s schedule.

 4. Don’t Block Vent Holes